Thomas Markle Reacts to Meghan Markle Giving Birth

 MEGA; Yui Mok/PA Wire

-The news of the royal baby's arrival was heard loud and clear over the pond.
+The news of the royal baby's arrival was heard loud and clear from across the pond.

 After many months of anticipation, Meghan Markle and Prince Harry welcomed their first child into the world on Monday, a baby boy whose name has not yet been announced.
 While mother and son are—as the new dad told the press—"doing incredibly well," someone from Markle's life was paying attention to the news: the duchess' dad, Thomas Markle.